Level crossing: Hong Kong

 After the runway of Kai Tak Airport was extended in 1943, it intersected with the easternmost section of Prince Edward Road, so all road traffic had to be stopped during takeoffs and landings.
 The issue was relieved when the authorities constructed a new runway for replacement in September 1958.

 Madagascar

 A train crosses the runway in Manakara, Madagascar.

-The Fianarantsoa-Côte Est railway crosses the runway at Manakara Airport.
+The Fianarantsoa–Côte Est railway crosses the runway at Manakara Airport.
 It is one of the few airports in the world that crosses an active railway line.

 New Zealand

-A level crossing near Gisborne, sees the Palmerston North - Gisborne Line cross one of Gisborne Airport's runways.
-Aircraft landing on sealed 1310-metre runway 14L/32R are signalled with two red flashing lights on either side of the runway and a horizontal bar of flashing red lights to indicate the runway south of the railway line is closed, and may only land on the 866 m section of the runway north of the railway line.
+A level crossing near Gisborne, sees the Palmerston North–Gisborne Line cross one of Gisborne Airport's runways.
+Aircraft landing on sealed 1310-metre runway 14L/32R are signalled with two red flashing lights on either side of the runway and a horizontal bar of flashing red lights to indicate the runway south of the railway line is closed, and may land only on the 866 m section of the runway north of the railway line.
 When the full length of the runway is open, a vertical bar of green lights signal to the aircraft, with regular rail signals on either side of the runway indicating trains to stop.